 How it has protection is a nice bonus on top of all that.

 Intel says it’s been operating on CET because 2016, as it initially revealed official specifications So that Microsoft and other parties could have time to adopt it in software.

 CET brings to the table new capabilities called Indirect Branch Tracking and Shadow Stack.

-The timing Couldn’t be better, since vulnerabilities at Intel CPUs keep making news since Meltdown and Spectre hit them hard in ancient 2018.
+The Timing Couldn’t be better, since vulnerabilities at Intel CPUs keep making news since Meltdown and Spectre struck them in ancient 2018.